NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: NeuronsGym

 where $\mu_e$ and $\sigma_e$ are the mean and standard deviation of the measurement noise, respectively.
 In formula \ref{eq_vel}, the velocity of the robot speed is measured by the wheel encoders.
 By integrating the velocity, we get the simulated odometer measurement of the robot.

 \textbf{Camera } Images are becoming core state input in more and more methods, and our proposed simulator also sets the camera sensor to support image output.
 In this section, we mainly rely on the camera sensor that comes with the Unity3D engine.
 By setting the field of view and focal length, we adjust the field of view to be as similar as possible to the camera carried by the physical robot.
-In terms of image rendering similarity, we provide two fidelity field models in the arena section for compromising the simulator rendering efficiency and image reproduction.
+In terms of image rendering similarity, we provide two high-fidelity field models in the arena section to compromise the simulator rendering efficiency and image reproduction. { Considering that the rendering efficiency of the model can greatly affect the simulation efficiency, two arena models are constructed.
+One is a simple model based on Unity3D built-in geometry units, as shown in Fig. \ref{fig_arena}.
+Since only the base models built in Unity3D are used, collision detection and image rendering are highly efficient in this platform.
+In this arena model, we do not model the background outside the arena, and the images collected under this model are different from the images collected by the physical robot.
+Another arena model is constructed based on 3D reconstruction software.
+We pre-capture a large number of high-quality images in the physical arena, import them into RealityCapture\cite{realitycapture}, and perform visual 3D reconstruction of the captured arena by matching feature points in the images.
+In the 3D reconstruction process, a large number of detailed grids are used to model the environment in order to restore the physical arena more realistically, which can lead to relatively low efficiency of Unity3D in the collision detection and rendering process.
+Users can select the arena model according to the efficiency and characteristics of the designed algorithm. }